 When my best friend Tyler called to tell me he was sick and wouldn’t be able to come mountain biking with me anymore, I was pretty disappointed.
 I sat around my house for a little while moping and wishing I had someone else to take with me on the biking trip.
 As I gazed longingly out the window at my beautiful bike just begging to go out on the trails, I realized I didn’t need anyone else.
-I read about the dangers on this post.
+I read about fun stuff to do outdoors on this post.
 I was going to go mountain biking all on my own.
 What could go wrong?

 I put on all my biking gear and hauled the bike up into my truck before heading out on the way to the trails.
 They weren’t far from my house, conveniently enough, only a little ways past the little old folks home on the edge of town.
 Pulling into the little clearing that served as a parking lot, I was surprised to find that no one else had decided to visit the trails on such a lovely day.
 I shrugged it off as I climbed out of the truck and set to work getting my bike all set to go on the ground.

 There was nothing I liked better that morning than saddling up my bike and getting my feet onto those pedals.
 As soon as I had my helmet fastened securely on my head and my gloves on tight, I started off down the main trail.
 It was a smooth ride, as always, which is probably why I kept coming back.
 The view from the top of the first hill was simply spectacular, offering a glimpse of the little lake that the trails all circled and the towering evergreen trees whose tops swayed slightly in the breeze.
 Even with the roar of the wind in my ears, it was amazing how peaceful the nature around me had me feeling.
 I was so very calmed that I sort of zoned out there for a minute.
 Which is probably why I didn’t notice the tree right in the middle of my path.